rprobinson/MediPi/MediPiPatient/README.md

 The Device Certificate is also used for 2-Way SSl/TLSMA encryption on the data in transit.

-The certs for MediPi Patient software are published here (and are intended to work out-of-the-box) as java key stores and should allow testing of the MediPiPatient with the MediPi Concentrator. **The certs are for testing purposes and not suitable for use in any other circumstance**
+The certs for MediPi Patient software are published here (and are intended to work out-of-the-box) as java key stores and should allow testing of the MediPiPatient with the MediPi Concentrator.
+The authentication PIN is 2222
+**The certs are for testing purposes and not suitable for use in any other circumstance**

 ##Licence